Armu-T/SonarMuter/README.md

 ### 2. Initial Configuration
 1. Download the repository and navigate to the folder.
 2. Run `gelismis_secici.py` as **Administrator**.
-   * *Note: Admin rights are required for the script to automatically install NirCmd into the system directory.*
+   * *Note: Admin rights are required for the script to automatically install bağımlılıklar and NirCmd into the system directory.*
 3. Follow the interactive terminal prompts:
    * Select the **Audio Device** you want to target (e.g., `SteelSeries Sonar - Microphone`).
    * Select the **Application** you want to mute (e.g., `Discord.exe`).